LabGuy94/groupbot/README.md

 # groupbot
-A Node Js Discord bot that allows you to do actions from to to your roblox group using noblox.js
+A Node Js Discord bot that allows you to do actions from discord to your roblox group using noblox.js and a discord bot

 ### Features ###
 - Commands